Our Work & Educational Events

 Community Education and Outreach (in Haiti and the diaspora): Education and healthcare services pertaining to sexual & reproductive health, general health, and gender-based violence

-Midwifery Leadership Conferences
+Midwifery Continuing Education and Leadership Conferences

 FAHM hosts conferences in Haiti that bring together professional midwives and students from across the country to collaborate on improving midwifery practice, regulations, and leadership development.
 Effective midwifery leadership spans six key areas, which include education, regulation, and clinical practice.
 It is grounded in essential leadership qualities such as advocacy, collaboration, and compassion.
 Building strong, compassionate leaders begins in midwifery education and must be continuously supported throughout a midwife’s career.